 Coir Logs Erosion Control

-Hello.
-I am looking at coir logs erosion control materials and I was wondering, do these logs have a lifespan?
+Question: I am looking at coir logs erosion control materials and I was wondering, do these logs have a lifespan?
 Also, how are they installed in a location.
 Do you just set them there?

-Similar to other coir materials, the Coir Log is a natural product designed to biodegrade over a designated period of time.
+Answer: Similar to other coir materials, the Coir Log is a natural product designed to biodegrade over a designated period of time.
 Coir material life spans will naturally vary depending on conditions in the area.
 The general lifespan of a coir log can be anywhere from two to five years (2-5 yrs).

 Coir Log Construction